PetrPPetrov/gkm-world/documentation/code_style_convention.md

   Other letters are small.
 Some examples are *memoryBuffer*, *triangleFan*, *createMemoryBuffer*.
 * *snake_case* naming convention.
   Naming convention where all letters in a name are small.
-  Name can consist from several words and each word is separated from other words by using under-scope symbol.
+  Name can consist from several words and each word is separated from other words by using underscope symbol.
   Some examples are *memory_buffer*, *triangle_fan*, *create_memory_buffer*.
 * *kebab-case* naming convention.
   Naming convention where all letters in a name are small.